 // Encrypt your text with my_key $secret = Security::cipher('hello world', 'my_key'); // Later decrypt your text $nosecret = Security::cipher($secret, 'my_key');

-cipher() uses a weak XOR cipher and should not be used for important or sensitive data.
+cipher() uses a weak XOR cipher and should not be used.
+It is only included for backwards compatibility.

 Encrypts/Decrypts text using the rijndael-256 cipher.
 This requires the mcrypt extension to be installed: